In a zero liquid discharge facility, virtually all wastewater is purified for reuse

-The technologies used in ZLD facilities can include sedimentation, dissolved air flotation, media filtration, activated carbon filtration, ultrafiltration, and reverse osmosis.
-Exactly which are used can vary widely.
+The treatment stages used in a ZLD facility can, however, vary widely depending on the application.
 For example, in the power industry, salt-heavy wastewater usually requires an evaporation step, which leaves behind solid wastes that are landfilled.
 Evaporation produces clean water for reuse in cooling or other processes.

 Mining is another industry that benefits from a ZLD approach to wastewater treatment.
 Raw mining wastewater is acidic and extremely saline, and often contains a large amount of sediment.

 At this stage, the water is filtered to remove solids that remain after the flotation stage.
 The removal of dissolved organic material is completed with activated carbon filtration, followed by ultrafiltration.
-This last step ensures that residual suspended solids, colloids, and organic matter — including bacteria and viruses — are removed before the water is treated using reverse osmosis.
+This last step ensures that residual suspended solids, colloids, and organic matter — including bacteria and viruses — are removed before the water is treated with reverse osmosis.

 Cost Versus Benefit

 Another example of ZLD in practice can be seen at Orlando Utilities Commission’s Stanton Energy Center in Florida, which is sited on the ecologically fragile Floridan Aquifer.
 In addition to conserving water, the ZLD plant also provides the utility with the operational flexibility — in terms of feed water quality — needed to keep the area’s lights on.

 According to Water and Wastewater International, the ZLD system uses four brine concentrator evaporators and four crystallizers to treat blowdown from the cooling tower.
 It allows 95-98% of the wastewater to be reused as high-purity distilled water, which can be used in industrial processes.